intel/pepc/docs/pepc-power.rst

    Show a short help message and exit.

 **-q**
-   Be quiet.
+   Be quiet (print only improtant messages like warnings).

-**-d** *[MODNAME[,MODNAME1,...]]*
+**-d**
    Print debugging information.

-By default, all debug messages are shown.
-If a comma-separated list of module names is provided, only debug messages from those modules will be displayed.
+**--debug-modules** *MODNAME[,MODNAME1,...]*
+   While the '-d' option enables all debug messages, this option limits them to the specified modules.
+For example, '-d --debug-modules MSR' will only show debug messages from the 'MSR' module.

 **--version**
-   Print version and exit.
+   Print the version number and exit.

 **-H** *HOSTNAME*, **--host** *HOSTNAME*
    User name for SSH login to the remote host.
 Defaults to 'root.